gxf1212/notes/course/Fundamental-biology/genetics.md

-The Law of Independent Assortment: Duringgamete formation, different pairs of allelessegregate independently of each other.
+The Law of Independent Assortment: During gamete formation, different pairs of alleles segregate independently of each other.

 ## Applications

 ### Predict the outcome of crosses

 > a.
-The Punnett Square Method (庞氏表格): a diagram for predicting theresults of a genetic cross betw/een individuals of known genetic makeup
+The Punnett Square Method (庞氏表格): a diagram for predicting the results of a genetic cross betw/een individuals of known genetic makeup
 >
 > b.
 Branched-line diagrams
 >